w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 ### Treasurer

-Origin for spending any amount of funds from the treasury.
+Origin for spending any amount of funds from the treasury (up to 333333.33 KSM).

 ### Lease Admin